Lunchbreak: Chicken Broccoli

 1 cup broccoli, in florets

-1/3 cup sliced carrot
+1/3 cup sliced carrots & red peppers

 1 teaspoon ginger, peeled and finely chopped